 Why do women seem particularly susceptible to daily stress?

-According to the Cleveland Clinic Foundation, women are generally socialized to be the caretakers of others.
+According to the Cleveland Clinic Foundation (and what every woman out there already knows), women are generally socialized to be the caretakers of others.
 Over 70% of married women with children under the age of 18 are employed outside the home.
 Sociologists describe women as struggling to achieve the “male standard” at work, while trying to maintain perfect standards at home, too.